HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Chardonnay -

 An incredibly versatile white wine loved for its versatility.
 Chardonnay’s taste can differ depending on where it’s grown, who makes it and how it is processed.
 It is often a dry, medium to full-bodied wine with moderate acidity and alcohol.
-Crowd-pleasing styles can run the gamut from apple, pear, and creamy lemon to exotic citrus floating over pear flavors and hints of tropical fruits.
+Crowd-pleasing styles can run the gamut from apple, pear, and creamy lemon to non-native citrus floating over pear flavors and hints of tropical fruits.
 We prefer a Chardonnay that has aged in oak.
 This Chardonnay type sings in delicious harmony with the seared scallops’ decadent flavors for this dish with vanilla notes from its aging in oak.

 Pinot Grigio –